wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Operations/FileSystemSyncing.md

 #### Heavyweight

-The heavyweight method is recommended if you want to sync webroots between directories.
+The heavyweight method is recommended if you want to sync webroots between machines.
 Again this is very modular so if you want to plug in your own implementation you can.

+To synchronise webroots between your webservrs you need to have a cron entry/entries on each webserver such as:

+>     export HOME="${HOME}" && /bin/sleep 2 && ${HOME}/providerscripts/datastore/filesystems-sync/heavyweight/FileSystemsSyncingController.sh '2' '/var/www/html' 'webroot-sync'

 The workflow for a heavyweight style of file system synchronisation is as follows: